kimanicharles911/emmethub_projects_rest_api/README.md

   </a>
 </p>

-> This is a repository that holds a basic Expressjs rest-api.
-In it's simplicity it demonstrates the use of some http methods i.e GET, POST, PUT, DELETE.
-It is not commented however, to understand it you can read [this PDF](https://github.com/kimanicharles911/emmethub_projects_rest_api/blob/master/WD_L2T18_Express_II.pdf)
+> This is the repository of a REST-APi that provides access to data about some of the projects done by Emmethub.
+It has been created using Expressjs and covers the 4 main http methods.
+It stores data in a JSON file.
+The comments the file app.js allow easy understanding of how it functions.

 ## Deployed at
 * https://emmethubprojectsrestapi.herokuapp.com/api